codingf3ver/WoMart-Sales-Prediction/README.md

 ```

-## Model Selection and Performance evaluation
+## MODEL SELECTION AND PERFORMANCE EVALUATION

 ```